BullfrogBST/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-A rock paper scissors project for the Odin Project
+A rock paper scissors project for the Odin Project.